 Across from the bathroom was the coffee and tea station.
 Hotels never seem to provide enough Nespresso pods, but the staff was great about bringing up extras as we needed them.

-To the left of the sinks was an enclosed toilet and a bathtub.
+To the left of the sinks were an enclosed toilet and a bathtub.

 Here’s a close up of the shower.
 I think the shower could have used a little updating since luxury hotels tend to have more impressive showers.